 Day 19: Trek to Everest base camp (5,380 m and Gokarshep (5,160 m) 3 to 4 hours

 We head forward quitting Lobuche along passing pyramid sign and targeting Everest base camp.
-After few ups and downs we reach Gokarshep, and following the route, walking through rocky trail and glaciers finally we step Everest base camp.
+After a few ups and downs we reach Gokarshep, and following the route, walking through rocky trail and glaciers finally we step Everest base camp.
 Nearly small ascend offers 360 views of tall mountains from the top which is satisfying.
-After spending some hours of time to capture the moments, we come down to Gokarshep to stay and spent overnight.
+After spending some hours of time to capture the moments, we come down to Gokarshep to stay and spent it overnight.

 Day 20: Trek to Kalapathar (5,545 m) and Dingboche (4,410 m) 3 to 4 hours

 From Gokarshep, we start our walk upward aiming to reach Kalapathar early morning before sunrays hit the mountains.
-After walking some hours leaving Gokarshep, we reach the famous viewpoint of Kalapathar to sight amazing view of Kalapathar being changed by the morning direct sunlight.
-After spending some hours, we walk back catching earlier developed route till Dingboche for overnight.
+After walking some hours leaving Gokarshep, we reach the famous viewpoint of Kalapathar to sight the amazing view of Kalapathar being changed by the morning direct sunlight.
+After spending some hours, we walk back catching the earlier developed route till Dingboche overnight.

 Day 21: Trek to Namche Bazaar (3,440 m) 7 to 8 hours walk

 Early morning crossing Imja valley, the moderate walk takes to Pheriche and from Pheriche, we drop down to Pangboche valley before steeping Tengboche.
-Steep descent from Tengboche crossing Dudh Koshi River takes to Sansa and Namche Bazaar is an easy walk from here.
+The steep descent from Tengboche crossing Dudh Koshi River takes to Sansa and Namche Bazaar is an easy walk from here.
 After a long walk, we step Namche bazaar and this night will be spent at the fine hotel here.

 Day 22: Trek to Lukla (2,652 m) 6 to 7 hours

 This day following our trek, we drop down to cross the bridge across Dudh Koshi River and a little distance walk offers Monjo.
-Finishing some considerations on same pass point we descend to Phakding crossing other settlements.
-Following the trail crossing same Lush forests and rivers expanding lifestyle of Sherpa settlement and terraced field will finally offer you Lukla.
+Finishing some considerations on the same pass point we descend to Phakding crossing other settlements.
+Following the trail crossing the same Lush forests and rivers expanding the lifestyle of Sherpa settlement and terraced field will finally offer you Lukla.
 This is the last night to spend on the Himalayas.